tohojo/bufferbloat-net/content/codel/wiki/CakeRecipes.md

 Cake Recipes
 ============
-[Cake](Cake.md) is the comprehensive queue management system the bufferbloat project has been working on since 2013 and is now in general release.
+[Cake](Cake.md) is the comprehensive queue management system the bufferbloat project has been working on since 2013 and has been included in the Linux kernel since v4.19.

 These recipes are annotated combinations of settings that have been used for particular kinds of networks, organized from